Under-21 EURO quarter-finals: meet the contenders

 Article body

-Four of the UEFA European Under-21 Championship quarter-finalists are now set for Monday 31 May after the Netherlands, Germany, Italy and holders Spain progressed from Groups A and B, with their opponents to be decided on Wednesday when Groups C and D end.
+The Netherlands, France, Denmark, Germany, holders Spain, Croatia, Portugal and Italy will return to Hungary and Slovenia on 31 May after earning UEFA European Under-21 Championship quarter-final places in March's group stage.

-The teams from the two groups played in Hungary, A and C, will be in the top half of the draw in Székesfehérvár and Budapest, with the other four teams returning to Slovenia for games in Maribor and Ljubljana.
-The semi-finals are on 3 June and the decider is three days later in Ljubljana.
+The teams from the two groups held in Hungary – A and C – will be in the top half of the draw in Székesfehérvár and Budapest, with the other four sides returning to Slovenia for games in Maribor and Ljubljana.
+The semi-finals will be three days after the quarters, on 3 June, and the decider another three days later in Ljubljana.
+Meet the contenders hoping to lift the trophy in that city.

 Monday 31 May: Quarter-finals